Zen Browser has become the most talked-about Firefox fork in years, and for a simple reason - it makes the desktop browser feel designed again.

 The Windows installer weighs roughly 90 MB, with separate x64 and ARM64 builds - pick ARM64 only for Snapdragon-based laptops.

 Zen runs on Windows 10 and 11, macOS and Linux.
-Your Firefox profile doesn't migrate automatically in all cases, but Zen's import wizard pulls bookmarks, passwords and history from Firefox, Chrome and Edge on first launch.
-Expect a short adjustment period: keyboard-driven features like Glance (peek at a link without leaving the page) and workspace switching pay off after a day or two of muscle memory.
+Your Firefox profile doesn't always migrate on its own, but Zen's import wizard pulls bookmarks, passwords and history from Firefox, Chrome and Edge on first launch.

-Get Zen Browser 1.20.2b Free for Windows 11/10, Mac and Linux
+Get Zen Browser 1.21.2b Free for Windows, Mac and Linux

 Zen Browser is completely free and open source, with development happening publicly on GitHub and a large community contributing mods and feedback.